WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

-- **`SpectrometerApplicationState`**: holds state relating to a single spectrometer which is only relevant to the ENLIGHTEN application (as opposed to the driver-level SpectrometerSettings, EEPROM and SpectrometerState of Wasatch.PY, which are applicable to _any_ spectrometer user and are not "ENLIGHTEN-specific")
+- **`SpectrometerApplicationState`**: holds state relating to a single spectrometer which is only relevant to the ENLIGHTEN application (as opposed to the driver-level SpectrometerSettings, EEPROM and SpectrometerState of Wasatch.PY, which are applicable to _any_ spectrometer user and are not "ENLIGHTEN-specific").
+It is a fair question whether it's better for an EnlightenFeature to add its attributes to this this class, or to manage (encapsulate) them internally via multi- spectrometer dictionaries...we currently do a bit of both.

 ### enlighten.post_processing